-Discover a grotto of elaborate stone carvings from the 9th century, with a ceremonial bathing pool nearby.
+Explore the grotto of elaborate stone carvings from the 9th century, with a ceremonial bathing pool nearby.

 Theatre and dance is an integral part of Balinese culture.
 Weddings, birthdays and religious festivals are all occasions for dramatic dance performances that are inextricably linked with the Balinese religion and are often related to the ancient Hindu epic, the Ramayana.

-Some of the most enchanting Balinese dances include:
+Some of the most enchanting Balinese dances include…

-During the ‘sanghyang’ or trance-like state, it is believed that a person communicates with God or the ancestors.
+During the sanghyang or trance-like state, it is believed that a person communicates with God or the ancestors.

-In this mesmeric dance, up to 100 bare-chested men sit cross-legged in tight concentric circles, swaying in unison and repeatedly chanting the phrase ‘ke chak ke chak’, as Balinese dancers weave in and around them using powerful facial expressions and movement to illustrating an ancient tale.
+In this mesmeric dance, up to 100 bare-chested men sit cross-legged in tight concentric circles, swaying in unison and repeatedly chanting the phrase ke chak ke chak, as Balinese dancers weave in and around them using powerful facial expressions and movement to illustrating an ancient tale.

 Take the challenging 5-hour climb to the summit of Gunung Agung (3142m), Bali’s holiest mountain and the highest point on the island.
 For an easier hike, try the lava slopes of nearby Gunung Batur (1717m).